A guide to visiting magical Sintra from Lisbon!

 Lisbon to Sintra by Train:

-Getting to Sintra from Lisbon is actually fairly easy and quick.
+Getting to Sintra from Lisbon is actually fairly easy and quick, thanks in large part to Lisbon’s fantastic public transport.
 It only takes about 40 mins by train that departs directly from Lisbon’s Rossio train station (on the green metro line) and ends in Sintra.

 Trains usually run every 20 mins throughout the day, 7 days a week.
 Which is why it’s a perfect day trip from Lisbon!